tianocore/edk2/AppPkg/Applications/Python/PythonReadMe.txt

 2. Release Notes
 ================
-  1)  There is no input line editing.
-Backspace, ^C, etc. do not work.
-  2)  All C extension modules must be statically linked (built in)
+  1)  All C extension modules must be statically linked (built in)
-  3)  The site and os modules must exist as discrete files in ...\lib\python.27
+  2)  The site and os modules must exist as discrete files in ...\lib\python.27
-  4)  User-specific configurations are not supported.
+  3)  User-specific configurations are not supported.
-  5)  Environment variables are not supported.
+  4)  Environment variables are not supported.

-3. Getting and Building the latest version of Python
+3. Getting and Building Python
 ======================================================
   3.1 Getting Python
   ==================
   Currently only version 2.7.2 of the CPython distribution is supported.
-The source code can be downloaded from http://www.python.org/download/source/.
+For development ease, a subset of the Python 2.7.2 distribution has been included in the AppPkg source tree.
+If a full distribution is desired, the Python-2.7.2 directory can be removed or renamed and the full source code downloaded from http://www.python.org/ftp/python/2.7.2/.

   A.  Within your EDK II development tree, extract the Python distribution into
     AppPkg/Applications/Python.
 This should create the